dret/guidelines/proposal/outline.md

  1. The Editorial Role for Guideline Management

+    The value of guidelines largely depends on their utility.
+In order to make them useful, two main roles are necessary: One is to monitor and improve the way in which guidelines are written, managed, published, and updated.
+It is unlikely that the same processes will remain useful for a very long time.
+The second important role is to work on the subject matter and make sure that the guidelines are managed well.
+There may be simple editorial roles such as cleaning up contributions.
+But there also are processes such as deciding whether experimental guidelines are becoming accepted practice or not.
+For this it makes sense to have an "API guild" or to use whatever else an existing organizational structure has to involve practice leaders throughout the organization.

 1. Part V: Platforms and Processes
  1. Using GitHub as API Guideline Platform
  1. Managing Guideline Contributions on GitHub